Luann by Greg Evans and Karen Evans for July 05, 2015

 71. Missing large

-connie almost 9 years ago
+connie over 9 years ago

 Well, I do know that they’ve had a woman Prime Minister, unlike us.
 However, if it isn’t Elizabeth Warren, I don’t want a woman this year.
 Time for a Progressive!